jdswebb/Sytinni/README.md

 # Sytinni

-Sytinni is [Utinni](https://github.com/ptklatt/Utinni) with at least 10% less suck, 10% more narcissism and 100% less C#.
+Sytinni is a fork of [Utinni](https://github.com/ptklatt/Utinni) with at least 10% less suck, 10% more narcissism and 100% less C#.

 **Highlight features**
 * Absolutely no C#